rsjtaylor/libadm/docs/element_api.rst

 classes.
 Element classes like :cpp:class:`AudioBlockFormatObjects` contain many parameters, each with different types (thanks to using named types).
 These parameters can be accessed through a common set of templated and overloaded methods defined on elements.
-Compared to standard accessors methods, this makes it easy to write templates which handle parameters generically.
+Compared to standard accessor methods, this makes it easy to write templates which handle parameters generically.

 .. note::